cuervodelviento/driver.sdk_go/doc/config-schemas/setDeleteAlarmPartitionZone.md

-# Adds a zone to a partition
+# Deletes a zone from a partition

 ## Descripcion

-Añade una zona a una particion
+Remueve una zona de una particion

 ## Request Message